 The Company also has assets that under certain conditions are subject to measurement at fair value on a non-recurring basis.
 These assets include those associated with acquired businesses, including goodwill and other intangible assets.
 For these assets, measurement at fair value in periods subsequent to the initial recognition of the assets is applicable if one or more of the assets is determined to be impaired.
-During the years ended December 31, 2018 and 2017, the Company had no material impairments related to these assets.
+The Company had no material impairments related to these assets during the years ended December 31, 2019 and 2018.